 Approximate estimates of the cost of intervention (purchasing, delivering, and applying) were provided from literature and from the PMI through personal communication.
 We have assumed 1.8 people per ITN, which were assumed to be standard pyrethroid nets.

-Appendix Table 3.
+Additional File Table 4.
 Approximate estimated costs per person per year for the different vector control interventions considered.